-desi goes on a Street Food breakfast Food Walk with Foodies In Hyderabad
+Breakfast Street Food Walk For Foodies In Old Hyderabad

 Today morning I went to Charminar in old Hyderabad as a foodie with other 100+ Foodies in Hyderabad for trying various street foods of Hyderabad.
 Foodies in Hyderabad are one of the largest online communities of Foodies in Hyderabad and probably anywhere else.
 We discuss, debate, and celebrate only 3 things and that is Food, food and some more food.

-We had a food walkathan in the old city starting from the internationally world-famous Shadab Hotel and walking to try all the breakfast dishes served in the by lanes of Old Hyderabad.
-The walkathan was organised by Avinash D Gulab, the Magaz, peta, and zuban behind the Foodies in Hyderabad.
-(For those who do not understand hindi: Magaz= brain, peta: Stomach, Zuban: tounge, all Hyderabadi foodie lingo)
+We had a food walkathon in the old city starting from the internationally world-famous Shadab Hotel and walking to try all the breakfast dishes served in the bylanes of Old Hyderabad.
+The walkathon was organized by Avinash D Gulab, the Magaz, peta, and zuban behind the Foodies in Hyderabad.
+(For those who do not understand Hindi: Magaz= brain, peta: Stomach, Zuban: tongue, all Hyderabadi foodie lingo)

-For a change the late sleeping and even later rising Hyderabadis reached in time for AVI’s The Great Hyderabadi Breakfast Walkathan, organised in association with Times City and AP Tourism Department.
+For a change, the late sleeping and even later rising Hyderabadis reached in time for AVI’s The Great Hyderabadi Breakfast Walkathon, organized in association with Times City and AP Tourism Department.

 Here is a sample of some sound bytes today morning